 Parent and Carer FAQs

-We have a Child Protection Policy which outlines SCOUTS New Zealand’s commitment to protecting the safety of all young people involved with our programmes.
+We have a Child & Youth Protection Policy which outlines SCOUTS New Zealand’s commitment to protecting the safety of all young people involved with our programmes.
 Our full policy can be found here.

 Do you carry out Police and reference checks?

 Yes we do.
 Safety is a top priority in Scouting, so we have a Police vetting system and reference checks in place to ensure the safety of other volunteers and of course our young people.
-Please refer to our Health and Safety page for more details and to download our Code of Conduct, Child Protection Policy and other related policies.
+Please refer to our Health and Safety page for more details and to download our Code of Ethics, Child & Youth Protection Policy and other related policies.

 How can my child benefit from joining Scouts?